Pseudoarc/ctrando/docs/technormalization.md

 Perhaps it should be made to match Luminaire at 50 power.

 ## Physical Techs
-Slurp Cut and Cyclone have terrible mp efficiency, even at 20 mp.
+Slurp Cut and Cyclone have terrible mp efficiency and are often not worthwhile, even at 20 mp.
 The boost to Slurp Cut makes it mostly in-line with Leap Slash.
 The boost to Cyclone makes it better but still worse than Spincut (as it should be since cyclone has small AoE).